AdguardTeam/AGLint/README.md

 Every event has a `context` parameter, which makes it possible to get the current filter list content, the current rule, report, etc.

 You can check the [`src/linter/rules`](src/linter/rules) directory for detailed examples.

+You can find the detailed linter rule documentation [here](src/linter/rules/README.md).

 ### Converter (WIP)